basho/basho_rebar_tools/README.md

 A recent version of Rebar3 is required, and the latest version is ***strongly*** recomended.

 Proper handling of profiles requires Rebar3 version `3.3.2+build.3638` or later.
-As of this writing, you'll have to build it yourself from the `master` branch at [the rebar3 GitHub repository][rebar3src].
-The necessary changes will be included in the next release of Rebar3, presumably v3.3.3.

 ### Add The Plugin